Original Saltwater Fly Patterns

 TAIL: Two curved, splayed narrow crème hackles; crème aftershaft feather, palmered

-BODY: Soft crème or tan sweater yarn shaped to flounder profile
+BODY: Soft crème or tan sweater yarn shaped oval and flat to a flounder profile

 Bahia Bug (2007)